rphle/numfu/docs/guide/modules.md

 // Incorrect - will raise a syntax error: const x = 42
-import format from "string_utils"  // Error: Imports must be at the top of the file
+import format from "string_utils"  // SyntaxError: Imports allowed only at top level
 ```

 -----